graemeball/PPPPP/README.md

 "### CONFIG PARAMATERS" section in pppppd.py and jobs/ modules to configure for system specific paths etc.

-A job-handling module foreach job type is defined in jobs/ (for new jobs, update RUN dict in pppppd.py and jobs/__init__.py)
+A job-handling module for each job type is defined in jobs/ (for new jobs, update RUN dict in pppppd.py and jobs/__init__.py)